BOARD OF DIRECTORS

 Jeff is the Founder Director of Bangarra Family Office, a privately owned Family Office with extensive operations in the wealth and funds management sectors.
 His early career was spent in Australian manufacturing, retailing and investment banking.
 Jeff and his family also founded the Bennelong Foundation which is a key component of the Group.
 Jeff has degrees in law, accounting and business.

 As part of the Australia Day 2019 honours Jeff was appointed as a Member (AM) of the Order of Australia (General Division) 'for significant service to the community through philanthropic initiatives'.

 B.A.
 (Hons) Econ

-Carena Shankar is an Executive Director of Bangarra Group and Deputy Chairperson of the Bennelong Foundation.
-Carena is an Executive Director of Noosa Chances.
+Carena Shankar is an Executive Director of Bangarra Family Office and Chairperson of the Bennelong Foundation.
 She is also the Manager of the Bangarra Group Private Portfolio, which is a collection of private assets held by the Bangarra Family Office.

 LL.B (Hons), GAICD

 NON EXECUTIVE DIRECTOR

 Kelly Chapman is a Non Executive Director of Bangarra Family Office.
 Kelly is also a Non-Executive Director of Sanpoint Pty Ltd, Chair and Founder of the Studio 64 Group.
 After commencing her career in law, Kelly joined the executive management team of a large commercial law firm where she tenured for over 6 years.